-Ms. Hansen received her Masters of Education and three Teaching Certificates from UCLA, her post-masters certificate in Gifted and Talented Education from UCSB, and was granted Educational Therapist/ Professional status under the guidelines of the Association of Educational Therapy.
-Cindy was named to the Social Emotional Needs of the Gifted (SENG) Honor Roll in 2013 for her work with Twice-Exceptional (2e) students, and was honored twice by the Tri-County GATE Council for her advocacy and support of gifted students in the Ventura Unified School District and at The Knox School of Santa Barbara.
+Dr. Hansen received her Masters of Education and three Teaching Certificates from UCLA, her post-masters certificate in Gifted and Talented Education from UCSB, a California Certificate in Twice-Exceptional Education, and was granted Educational Therapist/ Professional status under the high standards of the Association of Educational Therapy.
+Cindy was named to the Social-Emotional Needs of the Gifted (SENG) Honor Roll in 2013 for her work with Twice-Exceptional (2e) students and was honored twice by the Tri-County GATE Council for her advocacy and support of gifted students in the Ventura Unified School District and at The Knox School of Santa Barbara.

-Ms. Hansen presents her methods and research to parents and educators at national conferences including International Dyslexia Association, National Association of Gifted Children, Social Emotional Needs of the Gifted, the Association of Educational Therapists, and the California Association of the Gifted.
+Dr. Hansen is a guest speaker in teacher preparation symposiums around the world and presents her methods and research to parents and educators at national conferences including the International Dyslexia Association (IDA), Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD), National Association of Gifted Children (NAGC), Supporting the Emotional Needs of the Gifted (SENG), the Association of Educational Therapists (AET), and the California Association of the Gifted (CAG).
 She also designs and presents workshops for parent groups and educators throughout Southern California.

 “My passion for serving the twice-exceptional community and gifted students with executive function challenges began with my two very different children who became my first students and mentors as they journeyed between learning differences, asynchrony, ‘boredom’ and self-discovery.”